Resorts World New York City: History

 The casino was proposed in the late 2000s and opened on October 28, 2011, the first Resorts World to be built in America.
 It is the first and only legal casino in New York City, and one of three in the region, with Empire City Casino and Jake's 58 Hotel & Casino in Islandia.
 The casino is connected to the Aqueduct Racetrack station of the New York City Subway via a skybridge, which opened in 2013.

 The New York State Legislature legalized video gambling devices at racetracks in 2001.
 However, the opening of a racino at the track hit various problems.
 Video lottery terminals similar to slot machines were approved at five locations, including Aqueduct, Finger Lakes Race Track, Monticello Raceway, Vernon Downs, and Yonkers Raceway.
 The revenue would be divided between the racetracks and the State and would allow tracks to increase purses and to attract better-quality horses in races.

 In 2007, the State issued a request for proposals to operate the video lottery terminals at Aqueduct.
 Among the bids received was a $2 billion proposal by the Shinnecock Indian Nation to open a casino at the track.
 The proposal was in conjunction with Marian Ilitch, a co-owner of the Detroit Red Wings.
 The proposal according to most sources was dead on arrival since, even if the Shinnecocks received official Bureau of Indian Affairs recognition as a tribe, the Aqueduct Casino would still have to be approved by the New York State Legislature and the Bureau of Indian Affairs; and Aqueduct would have to first be taken into trust by the Department of Interior, as the Shinnecocks historically had not owned property in Queens.

 In October 2008, the State selected the Delaware North as the winning bidder among three proposals to build a racino at Aqueduct.
 The 330000 sqft facility would include 4,500 slot machines.
-However, these plans fell apart in March 2009 when the developer was unable to make a $370 million upfront payment to the State.
+These plans fell apart in March 2009 when the developer was unable to make a $370 million upfront payment to the State.

 In July 2009, seven companies submitted bids to develop a racino at Aqueduct: Aqueduct Entertainment Group, Delaware North, MGM Mirage, Mohegan Sun, Penn National Gaming, SL Green Realty, and Wynn Resorts.
 Some developers indicated that a portion of the slot machines could open as early as April 2010.
-However, the selection of an operator for the casino was delayed for several months because State officials frequently changed the rules and could not reach an agreement on the winning bidder, prompting Wynn to pull out of the running in November.
+The selection of an operator for the casino was delayed for several months because State officials frequently changed the rules and could not reach an agreement on the winning bidder, prompting Wynn to pull out of the running in November.
 On January 29, 2010, Governor David Paterson announced that the Aqueduct Entertainment Group would run the casino.